electron/rfcs/text/0013-save-restore-window-state.md

 # Save/Restore Window State API

-Currently, Electron does not have any built-in mechanism for saving and restoring the state of BrowserWindows, but this is a very common need for apps that want to feel more native.
+Currently, Electron does not have any built-in mechanism for saving and restoring the state of BaseWindows, but this is a very common need for apps that want to feel more native.

 ## Summary